News Details

 Memorial Health System Announces Student Nurse Investment Grant Program Offering up to $42,000 to Individual Nursing Students

 Memorial Health System (MHS), has launched a Student Nursing Investment Grant program thanks to a $10 million grant from the U.S. Department of Agriculture (USDA) that addresses the nursing shortage and bridges the gap in access to healthcare in rural areas.
-The health system is working collaboratively with West Virginia University at Parkersburg (WVUP) and Washington State Community College (WSCC) to ramp up the talent pipeline and increase the pool of local talent.
+The health system is working collaboratively with West Virginia University at Parkersburg to ramp up the talent pipeline and increase the pool of local talent.

 Healthcare organizations throughout Ohio are experiencing workforce challenges.
 Since the start of 2022, employers have advertised nearly 5,000 healthcare jobs per month in the 11-county central Ohio region, according to OHIO MEANS JOBS.
 In addition, the Aspen Institute predicts that central Ohio will need 9,000 additional healthcare jobs – a 22 percent increase – by 2028 to meet demand from the region’s population growth and number of aging seniors.

-“Memorial Health System is investing dollars to support students and ramp up the talent pipeline of nursing and other professions that form the backbone of our healthcare community,” says Scott Cantley, Memorial Health System, President and Chief Executive Officer.
+“Memorial Health System is investing dollars to support students and ramp up the talent pipeline of nursing and other professions that form the backbone of our healthcare community,” said Scott Cantley, President and Chief Executive Officer at Memorial Health System.
 “Together, we will increase the pool of home-grown talent, keep regional healthcare strong, and attract a workforce prepared to care for our communities.”

-“It is an exciting time to be a nursing student in the Mid-Ohio Valley as so many opportunities exist for stipends and job placements for graduating nurses,” WVUP, President Dr. Torie Jackson says.
+“It is an exciting time to be a nursing student in the Mid-Ohio Valley as so many opportunities exist for stipends and job placements for graduating nurses,” said WVUP President Dr. Torie Jackson.
 “We appreciate the partnership and the federal grant that allows for assistance to students attending community colleges to be able to start new careers in a high demand, and high salary occupation.”

 APPLY NOW